Ruskeala

 Ruskeala (Рускеала; Ruskeala) is a rural locality (a settlement) under the administrative jurisdiction of the town of republic significance of Sortavala in the Republic of Karelia, Russia.
 Within the framework of municipal divisions, Ruskeala is a part of Kaalamskoye Rural Settlement in Sortavalsky Municipal District.

 An international tourist route, Blue Highway (Norway-Sweden-Finland-Russia) goes through Ruskeala.
+There is also a regular tourist train operated by a steam locomotive named after the town that runs to Sortvala since 2019.

 History

 Before the Winter War and Continuation War, it was the seat of Ruskeala Municipality of the Viipuri Province in Finland.
 Ruskeala became the main village of its own parish, independent of Kitee, in 1721.